jiasenlu/LL3M/README.md

 For more information, please refer to the doc

 ## Release Plan
-- [x] Language Model and Seqio Dataloader for dolma dataset.
+- [x] Language Model and Seqio Dataloader for Dolma dataset.
-- [ ] Multimodal Model that support LLava, caption and others.
+- [ ] Multimodal Model that supports LLava, caption, and others.
-- [ ] Mixtral type of MoE model that can train from scratch or existing dense models.
+- [ ] A mixtral type of MoE model can be trained from scratch or existing dense models.
-- [ ] Souped model that combine differet variances that can serve as init as MoE model.
+- [ ] The shaped model combines different variances that can serve as an initial MoE model.
 - [ ] DPO and RLHF on LLM, LMM and MoE.

 ## Credits
-Large portion of the code is borrowed from [EazyLM](https://github.com/young-geng/EasyLM)
+A large portion of the code is borrowed from [EazyLM](https://github.com/young-geng/EasyLM)